 Originally from Northwest Indiana, Joe participated in a competitive show choir and barbershop quartet competitions before becoming an original member the stellar all-male acapella group "Freshman Fifteen" at Northwestern University.
 Joe's first Chicago Bar show was an amazing experience as he was cast as Frankenstein.
 After leaving for a few years to practice in Indianapolis, he happily returned to Chicago and to the Bar Show.
 Joe attended Chicago-Kent College of Law and now works at the catastrophic defense litigation firm Patton & Ryan, LLC in River North.

 Nicole is again thrilled to be able to sing and sway with all of these merry barristers!
 A singer from an early age, Nicole has performed in many jazz clubs and festivals throughout Chicago and the Midwest.
 She also once suffered through a tap dance class.
 She is a graduate of DePaul University College of Law and on the work stage, she serves as Associate General Counsel at Intelligent Medical Objects, Inc. focusing on healthcare technology transactions.
-She lives in Uptown with her incredible wife, Kara and their two sweet pups.
-She'd like to thank the Sexy Seven, the Dames, and all of her friends, family, and colleagues for their support and encouragement.
+She lives in Oak Park with her incredible wife, Kara, their daughter Amelie, and their two sweet pups.
+She'd like to thank all of her friends, family, and colleagues for their support and encouragement.

-Melissa couldn't be more excited to join such a talented cast for her third Bar Show.
+Melissa couldn't be more excited to be part of such a talented cast.
 The performing arts have been an instrumental fixture in Melissa's life from a young age.
 A classically trained soprano who studied voice for over a decade, she participated in her first musical at age 10 and hasn't stopped performing since.
 Whether on stage or at the local karaoke bar, she's always eager to share her passion.
 Favorite roles include Maria in West Side Story, Mabel in The Pirates of Penzance, and Marty in Grease.
 She earned her degree in Business Administration and Marketing at the University of Illinois and graduated from Loyola University School of Law.
 Melissa is the proud owner of a startup company and serves as its in-house counsel.
 She loves to indulge her wanderlust, cook, exercise, and experience all the cultural outlets this great city has to offer.

 Dick, is very excited to be a part of the bar show and work with such a talented cast and production staff.
 Dick has performed in over 70 musical and non-musical productions over the last 25 years up and down the north shore.
 Some favorite roles: Tevye (Fiddler); Daddy Warbucks (Annie); and Luther Billis (South Pacific).
 Dick has also appeared in television commercials (Rivers Casino; Halomar Automotive; IBM), print work and featured independent films.
 When not obsessing about a new role or audition, you can find Dick honing his skills on unsuspecting juries, judges, prosecutors, police officers as a criminal defense attorney.
 Dick sends love and thanks for support to Lois, his daughters and beautiful grandchildren.